Jan Smuts in the South African Republic: The Jameson Raid

 The Cape polarised along racial lines; Britons, stung by any suggestion of international intervention, took it as a matter of national pride to support Rhodes and the cause of British imperialism (sentiments known as ‘Jingoism’), the Afrikaners condemned his duplicity and looked to unity with their fellow Afrikaners in the Transvaal and Orange Free State.
 Not only had Rhodes turned out to be a false prophet, but the great dream of conciliation had now collapsed amidst a chorus of mutual antagonism and recriminations.

 Smuts felt a keen sense of betrayal.
 Disgusted at the duplicity of Rhodes and the reaction of the British population, he began to identify himself more and more with his own community, the Afrikaners, both those in the colony and those in broader South Africa.

 Smuts's political career was over, for the time being.
 Political leadership in the Cape had passed to the same elderly ‘parish pump’ politicians that he had previously despaired of.
 He continued his journalism but he was still failing to make any headway with his legal practice.
 He made one final attempt to secure a future in the Cape, in March 1896 he applied for a lectureship in Law as the South Africa College – he was turned down in favour of an older man.
-Smuts began to contemplate a future outwith the colony; in September 1896 he paid a visit to the Transvaal.
+Smuts began to contemplate a future outside the colony; in September 1896 he paid a visit to the Transvaal.
 As he was to write in 1902:

 Smuts's departure from the Cape was perhaps less to do with politics than he was later inclined to suggest; as an uitlander, he would be barred from voting until he had fulfilled the fourteen-year residency requirement.
 Certainly he now found the Cape political environment uncongenial, but the truth was that despite his views on Kruger's republic, he hoped that it would a young man better career opportunities than he had found in the Cape.
 Smuts left for the Transvaal on 20 January 1897.

-Starting Afresh
+Starting afresh

 To Johannesburg

 Smuts established his legal practice in the mining boom town of Johannesburg.
 To his surprise, after the discouragement of the past 22 months in the Cape, he found himself able to earn a decent living in Law.
 He continued to augment his salary with a little legal coaching and journalism.
 After only three months in Johannesburg he felt sufficiently financially secure to contemplate marriage.
 On a visit to the Cape in April 1897, he appeared at the house of Isie Krige and proposed.
 The couple were married a few days later, by Professor JI Marais – Smuts's benefactor at Cambridge, and Smuts returned to Johannesburg with his new wife.
 Smuts's life settled into a happy routine; twins were born to the pair in March 1898, but unfortunately survived only a few weeks.